Pertussis Information for Health Professionals

 - Vaccination Recommendations (PDF)

 Vaccination recommendations for children, adolescents, and adults with pertussis containing vaccine and for responding to a pertussis outbreak.

-- Template memo: Tdap Vaccine for Pregnant Patients (Word: 30KB/1 page)
+- Template memo: Tdap Vaccine for Pregnant Patients (Word)

 Sample memo from the medical director for all office staff about providing Tdap vaccine to pregnant patients.

 - Check Your Vials: Is it Tdap, DTaP, or Td?

 One-page professional-education sheet intended to reduce confusion about similar-looking vials of Tdap, DTaP, and Td vaccines.
 Developed by the Immunization Branch of the California Department of Health Services.
 Attention: Non-MDH link

 - Ask the Experts: Diphtheria, Tetanus, Pertussis Vaccine

 Experts from the CDC answer challenging questions about vaccines and their administration.
 Attention: Non-MDH link

 Diphtheria, tetanus, pertussis (DTaP) Sanofi Pasteur DAPTACEL Diphtheria, Tetanus, and Pertussis (DTaP) Vaccine: What You Need to Know GlaxoSmithKline Infanrix Diphtheria, tetanus, acellular pertussis and inactivated polio vaccine (DTaP-IPV) GlaxoSmithKline Kinrix Sanofi Pasteur Pentacel Diphtheria, tetanus, acellular pertussis; inactivated polio; and hepatitis B